Nick Jonas & the Administration: 2011: Promotional concerts & Touring

 On December 20, the episode was online, it shows Nick performing Who I Am.
 Alongside a teaser for episode 4 went online, it shows Nick warming up his vocals for the last episode; which airs December 22, 2011.

 On December 22, the last episode airs, it shows Nick Jonas & the Administration performing their version of the Jonas Brothers song Inseparable.

 2012–2016: Leaving Label, Jonas Brothers Tours, hiatus, reunion

-It was announced on May 2, 2012, that the Nick Jonas part ways with their record label Hollywood Records; he bought the rights of their music.
+It was announced on May 2, 2012, that the band had parted ways with their record label Hollywood Records; Jonas bought the rights of their music.
 On May 20, 2012, Nick performed an acoustic version of the songs Who I Am and Last Time Around in a six-song acoustic set between two shows of How to Succeed in Business Without Really Trying.

 The songs "Who I Am" & "Last Time Around" were performed during all of the Jonas Brothers World Tour 2012/2013.

 During the concert in Monterrey Mexico the songs "Stay" and "State of Emergency" were also performed.
 Stay was performed again in Rio de Janeiro on March 12, 2013.